Snd-R/kurp/README.md

-# Komga upscaling reverse proxy
+# Komga and Kavita upscaling reverse proxy

 Reverse proxy that intercepts page image requests and applies upscaling.
 Other requests are transparently proxied without noticable delay